 TITLE IX AT THE UNIVERSITY OF MONTANA

-Jessica Weltman, Director of the Office of Equal Opportunity and Affirmative Action, is the University's Title IX Coordinator.
-Jessica coordinates the University's response to complaints of sex-based discrimination, including sexual harassment, stalking, sexual assault, relationship violence, and other forms of sexual misconduct, as well as retaliation.
+Alicia Arant, Director of the Office of Equal Opportunity and Affirmative Action, is the University's Title IX Coordinator.
+Alicia coordinates the University's response to complaints of sex-based discrimination, including sexual harassment, stalking, sexual assault, relationship violence, and other forms of sexual misconduct, as well as retaliation.